Chapter 1: First Day, First Enemies

 As I walk past them, I hold their stares for a second, just long enough to pretend I’m not intimidated, but of course, I am.
 The fading sting where that belt struck my shoulder is a clear reminder: this place might not let me get away with the bullheadedness that worked for me in other schools.
 I break eye contact and jog up the stairs toward my dorm, my heart pounding harder than I’d like to admit.

-This is the same field where I said goodbye to my dad and sister earlier today.
-Standing here now, everything feels vast and overwhelming.
+Just across the field is the school gate, the same place where I said goodbye to my dad and sister earlier today.
+Standing here now, everything feels vast and unfamiliar.
 I suddenly wish I had been nicer to my sister when she said she’d miss me.
 I didn’t realize until now how much I’d miss her too.

 And then I see him.